 Why am I Writing a Part 2?

 I can’t even remember when the last time I wrote a blog post was.
 I’m very lucky that the SEO on this blog is solid and >80% of the traffic comes from Google searches rather than social media, but I’ve got to be honest when I say that the reach probably isn’t worth the effort.
 But based on the conversations I have had I think people care enough for it to be worthwhile for me to do a part 2.

 The other aspect is that I have recently left my previous employer and I’m now in a new phase of my career.
 I have talked about how one of my goals is to contribute to the evidence that dietitians can do better than the statistics currently in the research.

 Originally, I was even contemplating grand ideas of formalising that in some way to send a much more effective message, but there were a lot of flaws in that concept and it was never really an option.

 I have been in the field for 3 years now and although that still isn’t a long time, I feel like what I say now is worth a little bit more than what I said 1.5 years ago.

 I also know a bit more than I did back then too.
 And more research has come out as well.

-For example, studies like the MATADOR study have opened the door for a whole new range of dietary approaches to be researched that could help make weight-loss more sustainable.
+I don’t like to overemphasise individual studies, but an example of this is The MATADOR Study.
+Studies liked this have helped opened the door for a whole new range of dietary approaches to be researched that could help make weight-loss more sustainable.

 In this study, they implemented diet breaks where they would be in a calorie deficit for two weeks and then eat at maintenance for two weeks.
 There is the obvious flaw that this extends the whole process to get to the desired weight (and if you work with clients you know this is a hard message to sell).